-U.S. Capitol Riots one year later: 11 people from Miami Valley charged
+U.S. Capitol riots one year later: 11 people from Miami Valley charged

 Sandra and Bennie Parker, from Warren County, were indicted with Watkins and Crowl.
 They will also go to trial in April.

-David Mehaffie, of Kettering, goes to trial in August of 2022 on several counts, including assualting, resisting, or impeding certain officers, and aiding and abetting.
+David Mehaffie, of Kettering, goes to trial in August of 2022 on several counts, including assaulting, resisting, or impeding certain officers, and aiding and abetting.

 Jared Kastner, of Beavercreek, was arrested in December 2021.
 His next hearing is set for March 2022.